wmaynard/platform-common/CREATING_SERVICES.md

 	{
 	    ...

 This will require standard tokens for all endpoints.  `RequireAuth` can be used on classes or individual methods, but for the purposes of this tutorial, we'll just secure the entire controller.
-However, there's on endpoint that we want to be publicly available: `/health`.
+However, there's on endpoint that we want to be publicly available: `List()`.

 We can make an exemption for this endpoint with a method-level attribute: `NoAuth`:

 	...
-	[HttpGet, Route("health"), NoAuth]
+    [HttpGet, NoAuth]
-	public override ActionResult HealthCheck()
-	{
+    public ObjectResult List() => Ok(CollectionResponseObject(_petService.List()));
 	    ...

-We can also go the other direction and require admin privileges on a different endpoint:
+We can also go the other direction and require admin privileges instead:

-	[HttpGet, RequireAuth(TokenType.ADMIN)]
+	[HttpGet, RequireAuth(TokenType.ADMIN_TOKEN)]
 	public ObjectResult List() => Ok(CollectionResponseObject(_petService.List()));

-Now, if you return to your Postman collection, you will notice that the only endpoint that you can get a successful response from is `/health`.
+Now, if you return to your Postman collection, you will notice that the only endpoint that you can get a successful response from is one with a `NoAuth` added to it.
 For each of the other endpoints, you will have to add a valid token to the Authorization in Postman, and the endpoint for listing all pets requires an Admin token.
+If you need a valid token to test with, ask Will for a new token.

 Once you've implemented token auth, you can then access details about the client by using the Controller's property `Token` in the body of your endpoints.